-Crime Prevention Officer
+Crime Prevention Training Sergeant

-The UWF Police Department employs a full time Crime Prevention Officer who conducts crime prevention and general safety awareness presentations when requested by the various community groups, including students and staff of the University.
+The UWF Police Department employs a full-time Crime Prevention Training Sergeant who conducts crime prevention and general safety awareness presentations when requested by the various community groups, including students and staff of the University.
 During these presentations, information is typically provided to include crime prevention tips, statistics on crime at UWF, fire safety information, and campus security procedures and practices.
 UWFPD encourages all participants to be responsible for their own security/safety as well as the security/safety of others on campus.

-In 2021, the UWFPD Crime Prevention Officer conducted many events and educational presentations including those listed below:
+In 2022, the UWFPD Crime Prevention Training Sergeant conducted many events and educational presentations including those listed below:

-PRESENTATIONS DESCRIPTIONS Active Shooter Training for staff (faculty, staff, and students) on how to respond to a school shooting or workplace violence.
-Beer Goggles Demonstration Educate students and staff on the biological and cognitive effects of alcohol abuse.
+PRESENTATIONS DESCRIPTIONS Active Shooter Training for faculty, staff, and students on how to respond to a school shooting or workplace violence.
 Rape Aggression Defense (R.A.D.)
-R.A.D Women's Self Defense Class Training for Fraternities, Sororities and Resident Students Personal safety on and off the campus.
+R.A.D Women's Self Defense Class Training for Fraternities, Sororities, Resident Students, and Athletic Clubs Personal safety on and off the campus.
 Drinking and partying responsibly as well as sexual assault awareness.
-Behind Closed Doors Housing and UWFPD team up to train the Resident Assistants for possible incidents they will encounter in the residence halls during the semester.
+Housing Meet and Greet Housing and UWFPD team up to train the Resident Assistants for possible incidents they will encounter in the residence halls during the semester.
 The Crime Prevention Officer instructs on how the PD will respond to drug and alcohol violations, search and seizure laws, and residential expectation of privacy.
 New Student Orientation General campus safety orientation for students studying at UWF.
-Workplace Violence Prevention How to recognize, reduce, and respond to occupational violence.
+Safety Workplace Presentation How to recognize, reduce, and respond to occupational violence, and be safe while on campus.
+Bleeding Control Training Training on how to recognize life-threatening bleeding and how to act quickly and effectively to control the bleeding until advanced lifesaving measures or personnel arrive.